coolrox95/Melvor-Idle-Combat-Simulator/README.md

  - Signet Ring Chance (%): The probability to gain at least 1 Signet Ring Half B after fighting a monster for Signet Time (h) hours.
 6. Click on a bar to view detailed information about that monster/dungeon.
 ## A Note On Simulation Accuracy
 This simulator assumes that the game is running with absolutely no slowdowns, and each action is proccessed instantaneously.
-In reality this is not true, and measured rates will tend to be lower.
+In reality this is not true, and measured rates will tend to be lower than simulation results.
 ## Screenshots
 ### Darkmode
 ![combatSim](https://imgur.com/DNrbI2Z.png)